AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 ### Managing images

-The `exportConfig` array we've just written adds a **Save image** button to Adobe Express, allowing users to store their images; we'd like our web application to capture and display them on the HTML page.
+The `exportConfig` array we've just written adds a **Save image** button to Adobe Express, allowing users to store their image; we'd like our web application to capture and display it on the HTML page.

 We need to write a simple function in the `callbacks` to implement this feature, precisely the [`onPublish`](../../reference/types/index.md#callbacks).
 It is triggered when the user clicks the **Save image** button, and it receives a [`PublishParams`](../../reference/types/index.md#publishparams) argument, with three crucial properties: